AnotherLaughingMan/Zer0Talk-Releases/docs/user-guide.md

 ## Deleting Contacts

 To delete a contact from your list:
-1. Open the contact's profile or right-click the contact in the contact list.
+1. Right-click the contact in the contact list or open their profile.
-2. Choose "Remove Contact".
+2. Select the menu item labeled "Remove contact" (bound to the RemoveContact command).
-3. You will be asked whether to also erase local message history for this contact.
+3. You will be prompted whether to also erase local message history for this contact.
-4. Confirm.
-The contact will be removed locally.
-If the other party still has you, they will not be notified automatically.
+4. Confirm to remove the contact locally.
+The other party is not automatically notified.

 Notes on data removal:
-- If you choose to erase message history, ZTalk will attempt a secure wipe (overwrites local storage).
-Some filesystem-level remnants may persist depending on OS and filesystem.
+- If you choose to erase message history, ZTalk will attempt a secure wipe of local storage; some filesystem-level remnants may persist depending on OS and filesystem.
-- Deleting a contact does not automatically revoke any shared verification tokens on the remote side.
+- Deleting a contact does not revoke any verification tokens or keys the contact may have shared.

 ## Sending Messages